lubino/datetime-scheduler/README.md

 **Notice:** This module has zero NPM dependencies, but it uses ES6 language.

 ### Usage
+This example calls *asyncTask* method every saturday and sunday at 12:15 (and 30.500 seconds)
 ``` javascript
 const {createScheduler} = require('datetime-scheduler');